HTAA Conference 2026Many Stories, Many Voices

 About the Presenter

 Kate Fullagar is Professor of History at the Institute for Humanities and Social Sciences, Australian Catholic University, Fellow of the Australian Academy of the Humanities, and Vice President of the Australian Historical Association.
 Kate specializes in the history of the eighteenth-century world, particularly the British Empire and the many indigenous societies it encountered.
 Jonathon Dallimore is the Executive Officer for the History Teachers’ Association of NSW and a lecturer in History Methods.
 An author of numerous textbooks, Jonathon provides practical strategies for navigating inquiry-based learning and the complexities of shared national narratives.
-As a teacher for over 30 years, Cathy Baron has a passion for History education!
+Dr Hannah Forsyth is Adjunct Associate Professor of HIstory at the University of New England and CH Currey Memorial Fellow at the State Library of NSW.
+A former President of the Australia and New Zealand History of Education Society, As a teacher for over 30 years, Cathy Baron has a passion for History education!
 She is President of HTAA and HTAWA, a school principal, and continues to develop resources and teacher's professional learning.

 Why Caesar had to go!